vackosar/keras-punctuator/README.md

 Last layer is simple two neuron fully or densely connected layer.

-Prediction output consisting of two float values is computed as softmax of activations of the two output neurons.
+Output consists of two float values is computed as softmax of activations of the two output neurons.
+The values represents prediction whether there is punctuation after 15th word.

 ### Full View